 Prime Torres never reemerged but there was something about the red and white stripes that cleansed him and restored his love of the game.

-He ticked along, giving his all when required, and recorded a century of goals in Spanish football to much appreciation.
+He ticked along, giving his all when required, and reached a century of goals in Spanish football to much celebration.

 He could have retired at the end of the 2017/18 campaign — his last game being Atletico’s Europa League final victory over Marseille.

-But his underwhelming swansong in Japan was more befitting his endearingly imperfect career.
+His underwhelming swansong in Japan was more befitting of his beguilingly imperfect career.

 If you break it down into seasons, he probably endured more frustrating campaigns than he enjoyed fruitful ones.